I watch the people, and their

 And I wonder if I’m happier inside self-misery.

-‘Cos I could have it all, have everything I see.
+‘Cos I could have it, have everything I see.